conference-websites/MobiHoc-2018/workshop-frontiers.md

     <a href="mailto:{% for person in page.committees[0].people %}{% if person.email and person.email != "" %}{% unless forloop.first %},{% endunless %}{{ person.email }}{% endif %}{% endfor %}?subject=[{{ page.short }}]" class="btn btn-primary btn-block" role="button">Contact Workshop Chairs</a>
   </div>
 </div>

+{% endcomment %}

+Welcome to the Sixth Workshop on the Frontiers of Networks: Theory and Algorithms, to be held in coordination with MobiHoc 2018.
+The workshop will bring together different research communities that utilize analytical methods to model, design and evaluate large scale networked systems.
+The format of the workshop is to hold invited talks of 30 minutes duration each, and to explore a range of cutting edge topics in the space of communication, routing, scheduling, learning, games and optimization.
+Each speaker has made significant contributions to their respective areas, and will bring a unique perspective on the topic of interest.

 ### Committees